Fade Away (Bruce Springsteen song)

 "Fade Away" is a 1980 song written and performed by Bruce Springsteen, accompanied by the E Street Band.
-It is contained on his album The River, and the second single released from it in the United States, reaching the top twenty in both the United States and Canada.
+It is included on his album The River, and the second single released from it in the United States, reaching the top twenty in both the United States and Canada.

 History

 The song was recorded at the Power Station in New York in March to June 1980, one of the last songs to be recorded for the album.
 Musically and lyrically it is a slow, pained lament:

 Rock author Jimmy Guterman wrote that "Fade Away" is "certainly among his most pessimistic and helpless depictions of life and love gone wrong."
 Record World said that "Bruce expresses every man's fears with all the genuine emotional intensity that's come to make his ballads special."